jlaumon/blog/content/post/string-hash.md

 ## Debugging

-The first thing we did is add a getString() function to our StringHash class.
-That's really easy to implement thanks to the global hash map mentioned above.
-Also, since the strings are never freed, the function can just return a const char pointer and we never need to worry about the lifetime of the pointed string.
-With that function, we can use strings instead of hashes in the logs, the debug UIs, the editors and even when serializing to textual data formats.
-The only limitation being that we can only do it with development builds (the hash map is disabled in the final build), but that's usually not a problem.
+The first thing we did is add a `const char* getString()` function to our StringHash class.
+That's really easy to implement since we just need to access to the global hash map mentioned above.
+Since the strings are never freed, the pointer returned by the function will always be valid.

+With this `getString()`, we can use strings instead of hashes in the **logs**, the **debug UIs**, the **editors** and even when **serializing** to textual data formats.
+The only limitation is that we can only use it in **development builds** because the collision detection (and the hash map) are disabled the final build.
+But that's usually not a problem.
+To simplify things the `getString()` function stays defined in the final build, but always returns an empty string.

 So far so good, but still, it's hard to tell that 4086421542 is "banana" when you look at a StringHash variable in the debugger.
-And so, the second thing we did is store the pointer returned by getString() along with the hash inside the StringHash class.
+So the second thing we did is **store the pointer** returned by `getString()` along with the hash inside the StringHash class.
 It makes the string visible in the debugger but it also makes the class bigger, which is not great.
-Fortunately there's another option: the Visual Studio Debug Visualizers (aka. the [Natvis files](https://msdn.microsoft.com/en-us/library/jj620914.aspx)) and that's what we used in the end (at least on the platforms that support it).
+Fortunately there's another option: the **Visual Studio Debug Visualizers** (aka. the [Natvis files](https://msdn.microsoft.com/en-us/library/jj620914.aspx)) and that's what we used in the end (at least on the platforms that support it).

 Natvis are basically XML "scripts" that tell the debugger how to display a class.
 In this particular case, we need to use the [CustomListItems](https://msdn.microsoft.com/en-us/library/jj620914.aspx#CustomListItems-expansion) tag to do a lookup inside the global hash map and find the string.
-That's where having a simple hash map implementation becomes important, scripting in XML is *painful*.
+That's where having a **simple hash map implementation** becomes important, scripting in XML is *painful*.

-First thing to note, since the key of the map is already a hash, we don't need a function to rehash it.
+First thing to note, since the key of the map is **already a hash**, we don't need a function to rehash it.
 If you're using an std::unordered_map, the 3rd template parameter should be a funtion that does nothing.

 Next, a hash map that uses [linear probing](https://en.wikipedia.org/wiki/Linear_probing) makes everything a lot easier: we can just jump at the right bucket index and do a linear search from there (note that std::unordered_map does **not** use linear probing, you need a custom hash map [like this one](https://github.com/rigtorp/HashMap)).